faresbs/faresbs.github.io/_posts/2024-07-11-Rl-hands-on.md

 </center>

-### Monte Carlo python Code
+### Monte Carlo Python Code

-Unlike Q-learning, through Monte Carlo approach we have to update update the Q-table for the full episode trajectory at end of episode.
+Unlike Q-learning, through the Monte Carlo approach we have to update the Q-table for the full episode trajectory at end of the episode.

 ```python
     # Calculate returns and update Q-table